mercyXp/Introduction-To-Programming-cpp/week-3/README.md

 ### TASK 6
 Write the name of the day by its number.The ouput should be the name of the day (the week starts with Monday).

+### TASK 7
+Check whether the number of a ticket is lucky or not.
+The number of a ticket is a 6-digit number.
+A ticket is lucky when the sum of the first 3 digits is equal to the sum of the last 3 digits.

+### TASK 8
+Check whether only one of 2 given numbers is odd.